 Sustainability of changes to discriminatory gendered beliefs and practices that hinder girls’ education requires that the messages and processes delivered through the various trainings (e.g., VSL, MG and PW) be internalized by the trainees and spread throughout the wider community.
 During midline data collection, the dissemination of IGATE messages from person to person within the community was evident in comments such as the following:

 Before IGATE, a week would hardly pass without hearing a case about abuse of girls.
 Now if you were to walk around asking for cases of girl child abuse you would hardly get any.
 It’s different now, and I think the coming of IGATE taught many people a lot.
 As women attend those meetings they pass the same information to those at home—and that’s how the information is cascading.
 Just like you have come to my home today, people will ask me about your mission.
 I will tell them about these issues that we are discussing and this way the information on girl child education gets to spread.
-Don’t think it will end with your departure (Mberengwa Community leader)
+Don’t think it will end with your departure.
+(Mberengwa Community leader)

 Under CSGE, it is the MoPSE that leads the community engagement on education policy documents thereby 'empowering' communities for further 'citizen engagement' from an informed position.
 In one community, they have used the CSGE platform to engage the District Administrator on a matter concerning outstanding maize grain payment by a parastatal.